ColoredCow/portal/docs/installation.md

    ```sh
    php artisan key:generate
    ```
-   Note- Make sure that the 'php.ini' file in XAMPP/WAMP has this code uncommented/written
+   **Note:** Make sure that the 'php.ini' file in XAMPP/WAMP has this code uncommented/written

     `extension=gd`